creeppak/kickin-it-online/README.md

 ### Prerequisites

-- **Unity:** Ensure you have the appropriate version of Unity installed.
+- **Unity:** Ensure you have the appropriate version of Unity installed (2022.3.60f1).
 - **Odin Inspector:** To compile and run the project locally, you must import your own copy of the Odin Inspector asset package (this is a paid asset).
+- **FEEL**: To compile and run the project locally, you must import your own copy of the FEEL asset package (this is a paid asset).

 ## Gameplay